ommaxyl/teamable-app/README.md

 Application runs on port 3000;

-The main application will b run as discussed by the technician.
+The main application will b run as discussed by the technician and engineer.